sipan17/Datafest-2023-Langchain/README.md

 # Datafest 2023: LangChain Chatbot
+data.zip contains transcriptions from Lex Fridman's podcasts.
+The chatbot aims to have a friendly conversation about those podcasts or anything general.
+The project's aim is to demonstrate how you can create a chatbot that has access to specific data source.

 Feel free to modify and experiment with any step in the pipeline.

 ### Unzip transcription data